 Once agni is healthy and functioning properly, the next step in supporting the immune system is to clear the body of ama.
 As we alluded to earlier, ama is the Sanskrit term for toxins that can build up in the body due to impaired agni.
 Ama creates a sticky, sludge-like residue that first accumulates in the digestive tract.
 If the ama is not cleared, it can move into the bloodstream and circulate throughout the body, affecting the channels, tissues and cells of the body.
 When ama moves deeper into the body, it is harder to eradicate and its accumulation can lead to a plethora of diseases including arthritis, candida, atherosclerosis and tumors.
 Thus, it is essential to cleanse the body when ama is present.
 Ayurveda recommends cleansing during seasonal transitions with the fall and spring equinoxes being the best times of the year.

 A traditional, gentle Ayurvedic cleanse involves a mono-diet of kitchari and can be as short as 3 days and as long as 21 days.
 The idea behind eating a mono-diet of kitchari is to give the digestive system a break so your body can focus on restoring other aspects of itself and expel ama.
-If you are new to making kitchari, please check out our kitchari recipe!
+If you are new to making kitchari, please check out our recipe!

 If you would like to take a deep dive into Ayurvedic cleansing, we recommend consulting with your local, qualified Ayurvedic Practitioner to see if Panchakarma is right for you.
-Panchakarma is a strong purification therapy that involves preparing the body for the cleanse (Purva Karma), the main techniques for elimination (Pradhan Karma) and follow up techniques for rejuvenating the body once the cleanse is complete (Praschat Karma).
-If you are looking for a Panchakarma Retreat Center, we highly recommend our friends over at Blue Sage Ayurveda.
+Panchakarma is a strong purification therapy which involves preparing the body for the cleanse (Purva Karma), the main techniques for elimination (Pradhan Karma) and follow up techniques for rejuvenating the body once the cleanse is complete (Praschat Karma).
+If you are looking for a Panchakarma Retreat Center, we highly recommend our friends at Blue Sage Ayurveda.